 The application and contract contain items and conditions of occupancy for which you are legally responsible.
 Please see those documents for further details.
 Students are given a key to their room.
 There is a \$50 replacement charge for a lost key.
-The university recommends that all students keep their room locked.
-Residence Halls are locked 24 hours a day, and guests must be admitted by the resident they are visiting.
+The University recommends that all students keep their rooms locked.
+Residence halls are locked 24 hours a day, and guests must be admitted by the resident they are visiting.